jessjkim/jessjkim/README.md

 I’ve recently been building small projects to deepen my understanding of AI/LLM applications and how they can be applied to real-world workflows:
 - **[Decode](https://github.com/jessjkim/decode)** — AI-powered web app (OpenAI, Codex, Vercel) that translates CPT medical billing codes into clear, patient-friendly explanations.
 - **[Career Strategy Agent](https://github.com/jessjkim/career-strategy-agent)** — AI agent (Agno, OpenAI, Streamlit, Python) that turns resumes into targeted job search strategies using structured extraction and industry trend synthesis.
+- **[Travel Agent](https://github.com/jessjkim/travel-agent)** — AI agent (Next.js, OpenAI GPT-4o, Google Maps) that uses tool calling to draft routes and suggest activities.
+It gathers trip inputs, builds an itinerary, and updates a live UI with a CSV export for Google Sheets.